mvac7/fR3eL_VDP_PRINT_Lib/README.md

 I have adapted a routine for converting a 16 Bits value to ASCII, extracted from the Baze collection [(WEB)](http://baze.sk/3sc/misc/z80bits.html#5.1), for printing numbers.

-In the source code (\examples), two applications are included for testing and learning purposes.
+In the source code (\examples), you can find applications for testing and learning purposes.

 ![TEST_0000](https://user-images.githubusercontent.com/5410950/94546159-cc676e80-024d-11eb-9359-ff5692c859bc.png)